 Notice what he’s done.
-In the traditional interpretation, you have the Bible, Mishnah, Talmud.
+In the traditional interpretation, there is the Bible, Mishnah, and Talmud.
 Maimonides has collapsed the Mishnah and Talmud into the generic term “oral law.”
 Then he has a third category.
-What is this third category?
 He calls it by the word pardes which is a word used in Jewish literature meaning esoteric studies.

-What he really means here is the philosophical study of rabbinic literature.
-In other words, not just reading it by rote, not just learning it, not just memorizing it, not being able just to recite it, but to get at its essence, its philosophical essence, its intellectual structure; that’s really what rabbinic study is all about.
+What he means here is the philosophical study of rabbinic literature.
+In other words, not just reading it by rote, not just learning it, not just memorizing it, not being able just to recite it, but to get at its essence—its philosophical essence, its intellectual structure; that’s really what rabbinic study is all about.

-The third level of Jewish learning entails a kind of philosophical exposition of the text and that ultimately what he’s deriving here, what he’s trying to pull out of this rabbinic dictum, is that to reach a level of scholarship as a Jew means to study philosophy.
-In other words, if that is true, if that interpretation is correct, then we have the agenda of philosophy already presented within the legal code, not in the philosophical work, but in the legal code itself.
-So that’s the first text.
+The third level of Jewish learning entails a kind of philosophical exposition of the text and that is ultimately what he’s trying to pull out of this rabbinic dictum: to reach a level of scholarship as a Jew means to study philosophy.
+In other words, if that interpretation is correct, then we have the agenda of philosophy already presented within the legal code, not in the philosophical work, but in the legal code itself.

 An Audience with the King of Kings

-Now, what is this all about?
-He tells us explicitly what the metaphor is.
-The king, of course, is the king of kings, the holy one, blessed be he—God.
-And this is about how human beings enter the inner sanctum of God’s world and touch God, so to speak, directly.
+This metaphor may seem confusing, but Maimonides tells us explicitly what the metaphor is.
+The king, of course, is the king of kings, the holy one, blessed be he—God—and this is about how human beings enter the inner sanctum of God’s world and touch God, so to speak, directly.

 Who are the people on the outside?
-They’re, of course, the heathens.
+They are, of course, the heathens.
 The ones who are a little closer are the ordinary Jews; they observe the commandments; they do everything right; they’re not immoral.

 Then there are those who study the Talmud all day long, and they’re very serious scholars.
 They get into the external rooms, but they haven’t made it into the internal rooms.
 Who, of course, gets inside?
-Obviously the philosopher.
+Obviously, the philosopher.
 In other words, here it is clear there is a priority within Judaism.
 To be a philosopher is ultimately to see God, to appreciate God, to understand the essence of God directly.
-And only a philosopher, only a person with that intellectual capacity, is in a position to be in the inner sanctum with God himself.
-So that’s the second text.
+Only a philosopher, only a person with that intellectual capacity, is in a position to be in the inner sanctum with God himself.
+That’s the second text.